Cosimzhou/MyBook/lingo/engword.md

 survey ~ measure, statistics, poll suspect ~ suspicious

-tenant ~ a person who leases some housing toil tremendous ~ huge, a lot of
+tenable ~ viable, that can be defended successfully against opposition or attack tenant ~ a person who leases some housing toil tremendous ~ huge, a lot of